 I figured, that some of my travel experiences played an important part in what I am today.
 It influenced me in so many ways, that it is difficult to describe them all.
 But I tried to put words to my thoughts and tell you about some of my most important travel experiences, that changed my perspective on life.

-go to link Visiting critically endangered Gorillas in Central African Rainforests
+source url Visiting critically endangered Gorillas in Central African Rainforests

 Kongo, Uganda and Rwanda are the only three places in the world, where you are able to visit these majestic creatures.
 There are about 800 of them left, which is a shockingly small number.
 It can be quite a process to obtain the obligatory permit, but after you provide all necessary documents and pay 500 USD, you get it quickly.